 It's a holistic treatment, meaning that it should be used taking into account the whole animal.
 And a Veterinary Homeopath will carefully match the symptoms with the most appropriate homeopathic medicine.

 Homeopathy is normally given in tablet form, but can be in liquid or cream form too.
 Homeopathy can be used with many types of animals - from pets, livestock to wild/exotic animals!

-To give your horse, cat or dog homeopathic medicine, it is preferable to give the tablet between meals - the tablets are sugar based so will dissolve, they can be given by hand or placed in the mouth but should be handled as little as possible.
+To give your horse, cat or dog (or other animal) homeopathic medicine orally, it is preferable to give the tablet between meals.
+This is so the animal has an empty mouth.
+The tablets are sugar based so will quickly dissolve.
+They can be given by hand or placed in the mouth but should be handled as little as possible.
 They should be stored away from direct sunlight in a dry location and away from strong smells.
 The homeopathic intervention can be reduced or stopped if there is an improvement in the animals condition, (as with any treatment though, do get your Veterinary Surgeon's permission before ceasing or changing treatment!).

-Various Animal Ailments & Homeopathy Which Could Help*
+Various Animal Ailments & Homeopathy Remedies Which Could Help*

 *This is general advice only, do remember to contact your Homeopathic Veterinary Surgeon for specific advice on the most appropriate homeopathic approach for your animal!